Is there a difference between short term and payday finance?

 - Advantages and disadvantages of short term and payday finance

-Cashfloat is an FCA authorised payday lender.
-We lend amounts between £200 and £1,100 to applicants who meet our affordability checks.
+Cashfloat is an FCA authorised lender offering several unsecured credit options.
+We lend amounts between £400 and £1,500 to applicants who meet our affordability checks.
 You can apply online, taking just a couple of minutes to fill out the application form.
-We are a UK based, and our loans are safe and affordable.
+We are UK based, and our loans are safe and affordable.
 In this post, we aim to explain the difference between short term loans and payday loans.
 You might think short term loans and payday loans are different, but they have quite a few similarities.
 In fact, many would argue that there is no ascertainable difference between the two.
 Some would prefer to note a payday loan as just one other form of a short term loan.
 To understand if there are any fundamental differences, we first must establish what a payday loan is.

 The Differences Between Short Term Loans and Payday Loans